Intelligent IoT Design Tackles Security and Privacy Concerns

 “The problem is very diverse – we have many partners who are using our technology in many different types of systems in many different infrastructures.
 There is no single answer for how everybody is solving the security challenges,” he said.

-While standards are useful and good, Heppelmann said that – such as with security for datacentres – security technologies and attack types typically change faster than standards, so there is no single standard or set of standards that will meet all the challenges of securing IoT-enabled operations.
+While standards are useful and good, Heppelmann said that – such as with security for data centers – security technologies and attack types typically change faster than standards, so there is no single standard or set of standards that will meet all the challenges of securing IoT-enabled operations.

 “We’ll have to be careful.
 We’ll have to fight the good fight, and we will have to continue to evolve our tactics as the tactics of the attackers continue to evolve as well,” said Heppelmann.